Skip to Content

 Don’t mess around with the heat and humidity.
 Cool, breezy layers will be your best bet on what to wear to Disney World in June.

-Avoid tight layers and dark colors, both of which can contribute to discomfort and overheating.
 Tight layers, especially skinny jeans and leggings, can contribute to developing the dreaded Disney rash (aka Golfer’s rash).

 While it is unlikely that you’ll need a jacket or sweatshirt, keep an eye on the weather.
 You might still want a pair of pants for at night or a rain jacket if there is lots of rain forecasted.